Sebastianhju/Runeterra-5e/Items/Consumables.md

 ## Elixir of Wrath

-Cost: 200 Gold
+Cost: 250 Gold

 As an action you can drink this elixir.
-For the next hour, whenever you deal bludgeoning, piercing and slashing damage, you deal 1d6 additional damage and heal equal to the additional damage.
+For the next hour, whenever you deal bludgeoning, piercing and slashing damage, you deal 1d6 additional damage, and once a turn when you deal damage you heal equal to your proficiency bonus.

 ---

 ## Elixir of Greed

-Cost: 200 Gold
+Cost: 250 Gold

 As an action you can drink this elixir.
 Fort the next hour, you gain gold whenever you score a takedown.
 The amount of gold equals to twenty times the creatures challenge rating.